The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: -adic etale Tate twists

 \section{$p$-adic \'etale Tate twists}

 Let $A$ be a discrete valuation ring with perfect residue field of characteristic $p>0$ and fraction field $K$ of characteristic zero.
-Let $X$ be a regular semistable scheme which is flat of finite type over $S=\Spec A$.
+Let $X$ be a regular scheme which is flat of finite type over $S=\Spec A$ and which is a smooth or semistable family over $S$.
 Let $Y$ be the special fiber and $X_K$ the generic fiber with inclusions